tuxsoft/WeatherStation/README.md

 To overcome this problem I sacrificed a few seconds of power after each packet transmission and spend a a few seconds looking for a UDP request to enable OTA, if found OTA is enabled for 60 seconds.

+Following up, the problem with the 120ma PV panel is that there is not enough current to start the buck360 and so though technically it should be enough to sustain the system in reality this proved top be false.
+I have replaced the puny 120mA panel with a 10W panel that provides about 650mA @ 20v its more than enough and the price was pretty much the same.

 **OTA HOWTO**

 You need Python and netcat then open two terminal windows along with your Arduino IDE ready, In one terminal